Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

   [Back to top](#rock-paper-scissors)

-  * Game over message

-    A game over message appears on the page when the game reaches 10 rounds.
+  * A game over message appears on the page when the game reaches  10 rounds.
 It tells the user the final result.
 The Restart button is visible for user to play the game again.
 The page would be reloaded on clicking the Restart button.

     ![Game over win message](assets/readmeimg/msg1.jpg)